-The proposed Development layout comprises up to 19 wind turbines and associated crane hardstandings, solar arrays, an appropriate access point for construction traffic, on-site access tracks of both floating and cut construction, a construction and maintenance compound and permanent substation, battery storage and control building, cabling and two temporary meteorological mast(s).
-Existing access tracks will be utilised at the eastern entrance to the Site.
+The Development layout comprises 13 wind turbines and associated crane hardstandings, a single access point for construction traffic to the south of the site, on-site access tracks of both floating and cut construction, a temporary construction compound and permanent substation and operations building, cabling and permanent meteorological mast(s).
+Existing access tracks will be utilised at the eastern entrance to the site.